-With an original roll of just 10 children the school grew over the next two years to the stage where it became obvious that new and permanent premises needed to be established.
-As an interim measure the school moved into the Taupo Soccer Club rooms and was to spend the next twelve months there until February 1997.
+With an original roll of just 10 children, the school grew over the next two years to the stage where it became obvious that new and permanent premises were needed.
+As an interim measure, the school moved into the Taupo Football Club rooms and spent the next 12 months there, until February 1997.

 Negotiations with the Taupo District Council continued through 1996 until a site was finally provided on previously unused land in Kiddle Drive.
-With it's high profile to the local community and access to Crown Park for school activities the school now had sufficient space to enable growth.
-The search began for suitable buildings to teach up to 100 children with administration and resource facilities.
+With its high profile to the local community and access to Crown Park for school activities, the school now had sufficient space to enable growth.
+The search began for suitable buildings to teach up to 100 children, along with administration and resource facilities.

-The school, with a roll of 36, was officially opened on the Kiddle Road site, by local Mayor Joan Williamson on the 1st February 1997.
+The school, with a roll of 36, was officially opened on the Kiddle Road site by local Mayor Joan Williamson on February 1 1997.

-With the Ministry of Education meeting the operational costs of the school the trust embarked on a building programme in November 1999 to provide stage 1 development of classroom and administration facilities that would enhance the school's profile as a provider of quality education in Taupo.
-Over the next ten years the trust continued to add learning centres and facilities to the site.
+With the Ministry of Education meeting the operational costs of the school, the trust embarked on a building programme in November 1999.
+Its aim was to provide stage one of developing classroom and administration facilities that would enhance the school's profile as a provider of quality education in Taupo.
+Over the next 10 years, the trust continued to add learning centres and facilities to the site.
 Today the school boasts seven learning centres, a science laboratory, library and work spaces for staff plus the administration area and storage space.
-These facilities are able to cater for 150 students which is the maximum number of students that the Kiddle Drive site can hold.
-Currently there are 90 students at the school.
+These facilities cater for 150 students, which is the maximum number the Kiddle Drive site can hold.
+Currently, there are 115 students at school.